Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Introduction

-\textbf{Potential Dangerous Implications.} Due to the sensitive nature of the task, fact-verification models should allow the interpretability of the reached verdict via, e.g., inspecting the salient evidence~\cite{popat2018declare,thorne2018fever,atanasova2020generatingexp}.
-We highlight that these attacks can negatively affect human-in-the-loop fact-checking~\cite{nguyen2020factcatch,vo2020facts}.
-By camouflaging evidence, attackers could perturb or deprioritize the originally-relevant evidence.
-Thus, it might not be retrieved or be irrelevant/inconclusive if it is (sometimes even to humans), denying the recall of evidence and the verification services.
+\textbf{Our Work.} We take analogies from journalism, where manipulated media constitutes a major challenge~\cite{donovan2019source,link18_reuters}.
+We assume an adversary that disrupts the automatic fact-checking process by \textit{automatically manipulating evidence repositories} to obscure or introduce misleading evidence.
+We propose a broad taxonomy (\autoref{fig:threat_model}) to derive our systematic exploration of evidence manipulation attacks.
+The taxonomy spans different dimensions: the attacker's \hlgoals{targets} (evidence camouflaging or planting as in~\autoref{fig:teaser}), the \hlconst{constraints} (the control they have over modifying the repository and the original context), and the \hlcap{capabilities} (the models available to launch the attack).
+We also evaluate the attacks with respect to the attacker's \hlknow{knowledge} (the attacker's dataset and the white- or black-box access to the evidence retrieval and verification models).
+We highlight that these attacks can negatively affect humans in the loop~\cite{nguyen2020factcatch,vo2020facts} (e.g., models potentially assisting fact-checkers or end-users) -- models should allow the interpretability of the reached verdict via, e.g., inspecting the salient evidence~\cite{popat2018declare,thorne2018fever,atanasova2020generatingexp}.
+However, by camouflaging evidence, attackers could perturb or deprioritize the originally-relevant evidence.
+Thus, it might not be retrieved or be irrelevant/inconclusive if it is (sometimes even to humans).
 In contrast, by planting targeted factually-wrong evidence, humans in the loop might be deceived by these campaigns (i.e., spear disinformation~\cite{zurko2022disinformation}).
-Overall, this would cause a false sense of security, given the lack of a verdict or enforcing the manipulated one.
+Overall, this might cause a false sense of security, especially for end-users, given the lack of a verdict or enforcing the manipulated one.